Short Answer: It Depends on the Visa Type

 | Sticker Visa (Embassy) | Yes (almost all) | Yes — standard practice | 2-6 weeks before travel |

-Countries offering visa on arrival (like Indonesia, Egypt, Nepal, Maldives) allow you to obtain a visa at the airport when you land.
+Countries offering visa on arrival allow you to obtain a visa at the airport when you land.
 You do NOT need to submit a flight reservation to any embassy beforehand because there's no pre-application.
 However, there's a catch: your airline may deny boarding if you don't have proof of onward travel (a return or onward ticket).
 This is an airline rule, not a visa requirement.
-For VoA destinations, you typically need:
+For VoA destinations, you typically need a confirmed onward or return flight ticket — a verifiable dummy ticket works perfectly for this.

-Popular VoA countries & their onward ticket rules: Indonesia (required), Egypt (required), Nepal (rarely checked), Maldives (required), Jordan (required), Kenya (e-visa now, not VoA).
+Popular VoA countries & onward ticket rules: Indonesia (required), Egypt (required), Nepal (rarely checked), Maldives (required), Jordan (required).
 Our $2 verifiable dummy ticket satisfies airline onward ticket requirements perfectly.

 2. E-Visa (Electronic Visa) — Most Require a Flight Reservation